nguyenmp/docs-v2/content/influxdb/v2.0/reference/rc1-upgrade-guide.md

 You have a better understanding of what those might be, but anything related to Telegraf, client libraries, custom applications, or 3rd party sinks will need to be setup again using new tokens and credentials.

 {{% note %}}
-*So far, we haven’t moved any time series data over.*
+*So far, we haven't moved any time series data over.*
 If you need to load your existing historical data into your instance, keep reading.
 {{% /note %}}

 ## 9. Load your historical data into new instance

-There’s no direct migration of raw storage files, but it’s straightforward to use the command line to export and then re-import your data.
+There's no direct migration of raw storage files, but it's straightforward to use the command line to export and then re-import your data.
 You can dump the raw Flux result using the `influx query` command.
-For the time range, pick a time before your bucket’s retention period, or something a really long time ago if you have an unlimited retention period.
+For the time range, pick a time before your bucket's retention period, or something a really long time ago if you have an unlimited retention period.

 ```sh
 influx query -c influx_old \